 How a Second Egg is Formed

 A counter-peristalsis contraction is when a second oocyte is released by the ovary before the first egg has completely traveled through the oviduct and been laid.
 The release of a second oocyte into the oviduct system while a first oocyte is in the eggshell-gland portion of the oviduct (the eggshell gland is also called the uterus in a hen and is where the shell is deposited over the egg) causes a contraction.
 This counter-peristalsis contraction, resulting from the premature release of a second oocyte into the oviduct, causes the first egg in the eggshell gland to reverse its course and be pushed back up to the top of the oviduct.
-Consequently, the first egg (i.e. the previously released egg which was in lower portion of the oviduct before reversing course) is typically added to the oocyte that was just release into the oviduct.
+Consequently, the first egg (i.e. the previously released egg which was in the lower portion of the oviduct before reversing course) is typically added to the oocyte that was just released into the oviduct.
 The second oocyte then travels down the oviduct and has albumen and a shell deposited over it and first egg together.
 This creates a very large egg for your poor hen to lay.
 Ouch!
 When you crack open such an egg, there is normal yolk and whites as well as another fully formed, normal-sized egg inside.

 A Mini Egg Inside an Egg (Regular Size)

 Recently, a tiny, fully formed egg was found inside of a regular-sized egg in Britain.
 This particularly rare, miniscule egg inside an egg was also caused by a counter-peristalsis contraction.
-However, in this case the oocyte that was released in the first egg (the one that reversed course in the oviduct) was tiny because the ovary had released an oocyte out of order.
-Usually hens ovulate daily in order of size – laying the largest, most developed oocyte first.
+However, in this case, the oocyte that was released in the first egg (the one that reversed course in the oviduct) was tiny because the ovary had released an oocyte out of order.
+Usually, hens ovulate daily in order of size – laying the largest, most developed oocyte first.
 The hen’s ovary is simultaneously preparing smaller oocytes for release at a later time.
 Occasionally, a small, underdeveloped oocyte jumps the queue.
 In case of the British man who found the tiny egg inside a normal-sized egg – that is what happened.

 Other Egg Inside An Egg Videos